-Lares and 2D Inca Trail with Camping 5D/4N
+Lares Trail Peru & 2D Inca Trail with Camping

 Day 1: Famous Thermal Baths – Kiswarani Waterfall Campsite

-We will pick you from your hotel at 5 AM to begin the famous Lares Trek.
+To begin the Lares Trail trek we will pick you from your hotel at 5 AM to begin the famous Lares Trail.
 Pickup can be done from any hotel, condo or apartment within Cusco, Urubamba, Huaran or Pisaq.
-It will be a three hour drive along the beautiful landscape of the Sacred Valley and through the Andes until we arrive at the Lares Hot Springs where you will enjoy your first breakfast accompanied by amazing views of the Andes Mountains.
-After breakfast you will have time to enjoy the hot springs, which are divided into various pools ranging from freezing cold to boiling.
-They are all composed of pure volcanic water, which is medicinal in nature and considered to be good for your bones, stress, muscles and headaches.
-After soaking in the baths for a while, you will drive 20 minutes to the trail head, Punta Carretera at 3,300 m/ 10,827 ft above sea level.
+It will be a three-hour drive along the beautiful landscape of the Sacred Valley and through the Andes until we arrive at the Lares Hot Springs where you will enjoy your first breakfast accompanied by amazing views of the Andes Mountains.
+After breakfast, you will have time to enjoy the hot springs, which are divided into various pools ranging from freezing cold to boiling.
+They are all composed of pure volcanic water, which is medicinal in nature and considered to be good for your bones, stress, muscles, and headaches.
+After soaking in the baths for a while, you will drive 20 minutes to the trailhead, Punta Carretera at 3,300 m/ 10,827 ft above sea level.
 It is here that you will meet up with your horses and horsemen.
 You will give your duffel bags to the horsemen to be transported to the campsite.

-Your hike will begin with a two hour, gradual uphill hike until lunch which is at our first village, Kiswarani.
-This section of the hike is considered the potato valley sector, where people farm many varieties of organic potatoes.
-Your guide will also point out some indigenous, medicinal plants growing along the way.
-Lunch will be amazing and prepared by your trekking chef.
+Your trekking will begin with a two-hour gradual uphill hike, until lunch at our first village, Kiswarani.
+They consider this part of the hike the potato valley section, where people farm many varieties of organic potatoes.
+Your guide will also point out some indigenous medicinal plants growing along the way.
+Lunch will be excellent and prepared by your trekking chef.

 After lunch, our horsemen (llameros) will do a ceremony with llamas showcasing these beautiful animals.
-Llamas were considered sacred to the incas and fundamental to their economy.
+Llamas were considered sacred to the Incas and fundamental to their economy.
 Our llameros will introduce you to these animals and discuss their importance and why owning one was a sign of privilege.
 Today they are disappearing, constantly breaded with smaller animals.
-We hope to continue the tradition of the incas and give some llamas work.
-This is our way of supporting the community that helps protect them.
-Llamas are friendly and strong animals and are a nice companion to walk with.
-Just don't get too close, they might try to give you a kiss.
+We hope to continue the tradition of the Incas and give some llamas work.
+We do this to support the community that helps protect them.
+Llamas are pleasant to walk with and are friendly animals.
+Just don´t get too close, they might try to kiss you.

 Trekking Distance: 10 km/ 6.21371 miles